Larbor/Project_python/README.md

 # Python project using spotify api.

-A script analyzing and presenting data from premier league season 2010/2021.
+A script analyzing and presenting data from premier league season 2010/2021 by Lars Borge

 The project is used as an exam for the course PSY-3006.
 It is aimed as training for data vizualisation for researchers.
 The data was visualised with a barplot, a swarmplot and a lineplot.